GLIDE-LLC/docs/glide-accessibility-framework/README.md

 ## 7️⃣ - Accessibility Tools & Resources

-> ✔️ Designers should follow these guidelines when creating designs for Glide projects.
+> ✔️ Useful resources for everyone on team.

 <br>